 How To Tell If You're Neurotic

-Some people believe they are neurotic, and you may think there are some signs you can look at to see if you're neurotic or not.
-In the end, you should consult a mental health professional or a doctor to rule out any mental health problems or physical problems.
-With that said, there are some signs of neuroticism you can look out for, and we are here to provide you with a few signs that are worth looking out for if you're curious.
+Some people believe they are neurotic.
+You should consult a mental health professional or a doctor to rule out any mental health concerns or physical ailments.
+With that said, there are some signs of neuroticism you can look out for.

 You are a bit emotionally unstable.
-In the end, no one is completely emotionally stable, but someone who is neurotic may exhibit some unusual symptoms, such as taking a stressful situation and responding to it by being more irritable.
+In the end, no one is completely emotionally stable.
+Still, someone who is neurotic may exhibit some unusual symptoms, such as taking a stressful situation and responding to it by being irritable.

-Alternatively, they may be more anxious or volatile when it comes to responding to certain stresses.
-In the end, a neurotic person may have more mood swings than they would like.
+Alternatively, you may be more anxious or volatile when it comes to responding to certain stresses.
+In the end, a person living with neurosis may have more mood swings than they would like.

-A neurotic person may be more stressed than they'd like to be.
+A person experiencing neurosis may be more stressed than they'd like to be.
 There is nothing wrong with stress at certain levels; it's the body's way of responding to a perceived threat.
-However, too much stress can make you not accomplish your goals as quickly, and the goal is to have a healthy amount of stress.
+However, too much stress can prevent you from accomplishing your goals.

-Someone who is neurotic may worry too much about even the most insignificant things.
+Someone who experiences neurosis may worry about even the most insignificant things.
 Again, some level of worry is fine.
-We all have different levels of worry, but a neurotic person worries too much about the small stuff.
-Instead of letting it go, they let the small things in life grab hold of them and not let go.
+We all have different levels of worry, but a person with neurosis worries too much about the small stuff.
+Instead of letting things go, they let the small things in life grab hold of them and not let go.

-Someone who is neurotic may be more sensitive than others.
-This means that if you're faced with criticism or negative emotion, you'll react to it much worse than someone who is less neurotic.
+Someone experiencing neurotic symptoms may be more sensitive than others.
+This means that if you're faced with criticism or negative emotion, you'll react to it much worse.

 There are some benefits to being neurotic.
 Some people's anxiety and worry can be used to take action and get things in their life taken care of.
 Other people may use their neuroticism to be a perfectionist and make sure their quality of work is up to snuff.
-With that said, too much perfectionism does exist, and you should try your best to strike a balance.
+With that said, it’s important to strike a balance.

-If you want to deal with your neurotic emotions, you may believe there is no help for you.
-However, this is not the case whatsoever.
-One way you can deal with neuroticism is to speak to a counselor.
-A counselor is a person who has dealt with people who are unsure about themselves or are excessively stressed.
-They are properly trained and equipped to fix any and all your problems.
+If you want to manage your neurotic emotions, you may believe there is no help for you.
+However, this is not the case.
+One way to address neuroticism is to speak to a counselor.
+A counselor is a trained to work with people who are unsure about themselves or are excessively stressed.

-One way they may do so is with cognitive-behavioral therapy (CBT).
-In that therapy, a person looks at all the negative thoughts or behaviors that can fuel their problems.
-Once they identify them, they'll then replace them with healthier thoughts or behaviors that can make the situation much better.
-If you believe that you are neurotic, talk to a mental health professional.
+One way they may do so is with cognitive behavioral therapy (CBT).
+In CBT, a patient looks at all the negative thoughts or behaviors that may fuel their symptoms.
+Once identified, they'll replace them with healthier thoughts or behaviors that can improve the situation.
+If you believe that you are experiencing symptoms of neurosis, talk to a mental health professional.
 They should be able to diagnose you and see if there are any symptoms that you can learn to manage.
 You may be able to take the negative aspects of neuroticism and replace them with more positive ones.

 Neurosis can be a tricky obstacle to overcome, especially if you're not thoroughly educated on the subject.
-If you suspect that you may be neurotic, there's no need to worry.
-The help that you need is right around the corner.
+There’s no need to worry.
+The help you need is right around the corner.
 Take the first step today.